cucumber007/publish/mdtc/favourable-countries.md

 - France
 - Germany

-The non-favourable countries will probably fall apart and a non-favourable societies will form on the territories that are non-favourable, dependent of the type of the non-favourability.

-The types of the un-favourability:
+### Types of non-favourability:

-- "Wild west" - too much territory, not enough people
+1. **"Wild west"**: Too much territory, not enough people (e.g., Russia, Canada in some regions).
-- "Harsh east" - too much people, not enough territory
+2. **"Harsh east"**: Too many people, not enough territory or resources (e.g., China, India).

-The favourable part will probably separate to form new countries/societies.

-Only on favourable territories those items will preserve:
+## Outcomes for non-favourable countries:

+Non-favourable countries are likely to experience fragmentation.
+Favourable regions within these countries may separate to form new societies or states.
+On favourable territories, the following are more likely to be preserved:

 - Free market
 - Civil rights
 - Democracy
 - Freedom of speech
 - Emancipation

+## Implications:

+The turmoil period highlights the importance of local resource availability and self-sufficiency.
+Favourable countries are better equipped to navigate the challenges of this phase, while non-favourable countries face significant risks of collapse and reorganization.